ChampionSamay1644/custom_yolo/docs/en/guides/queue-management.md

 ## FAQ

-### How can I use Ultralytics YOLO11 for real-time queue management?
+### How can I use numa_ultralytics YOLO11 for real-time queue management?

-To use Ultralytics YOLO11 for real-time queue management, you can follow these steps:
+To use numa_ultralytics YOLO11 for real-time queue management, you can follow these steps:

 1. Load the YOLO11 model with `YOLO("yolo11n.pt")`.
 2. Capture the video feed using `cv2.VideoCapture`.